-Because the land for the Coconut Grove Library was donated by one of the area's prominent pioneers, Commodore Ralph Munroe, he had one stipulation - that the grave of his first wife Eva Amelia Munroe would be maintained here in perpetuity.
+Because the land for the Coconut Grove Library was donated by one of the area's prominent pioneers.
+Commodore Ralph Munroe, he had one stipulation - that the grave of his first wife Eva Amelia Munroe would be maintained here in perpetuity.
 Today, it stands as the oldest marked burial site in Miami-Dade County.
-Nestled into a lovely spot directly in front of Peacock Garden Cafe - named in honor of the Peacock family - there in repose are the remains of Eva Monroe, considered a leading light of Coconut Grove for more than a half century.
+Nestled into a lovely spot directly in front of the former Peacock Garden Cafe - named in honor of the Peacock family - there in repose are the remains of Eva Munroe, considered a eading personality of Coconut Grove

 It is a story reflecting the often-tragic realities of late 19th century living.
 Shortly after giving birth to their first daughter in Staten Island, N.Y., Eva contracted tuberculosis in 1881.
 Hoping a milder winter climate would improve her health, the Commodore brought Eva to live in Florida.
-The Munroes settled in their first new Miami home at the mouth of the New River where Eva eventually perished and was buried there in 1882, at age 22.
+The Munroes settled at the mouth of the Miami River where Eva eventually perished and was buried there in 1882, at age 23.
 Ralph went back to New York, after that first daughter also died, but soon returned - where he eventually purchased bay front property on which to build his permanent home in the Grove, called The Barnacle.
 He disinterred her body and moved it to its present location beside the library.